owl-project/owl/README.md

-# owl - "Optix Wrappers Library" on top of Optix 7
+# OWL: A Node Graph "Wrapper" Library for OptiX 7

 <!--- ------------------------------------------------------- -->
 ## What is OWL?